WALK TALL! Newsletter Sundance Conference Issue

 Level 2

-1. Be familiar with advanced movement concepts of core strengthening, hip flexibility (including 4 specific routines for hip flexor and hamstring stretching) and strength, and safe spinal rotation.
+2. Be familiar with advanced movement concepts of core strengthening, hip flexibility and strength (including four routines for hip flexor, hamstring and other lower extremity stretching)

-4. Have an opportunity to brainstorm and network with other therapists on the development of an osteoporosis program in their own treatment setting.
+6. Have an opportunity to brainstorm and network with other therapists on the development of an osteoporosis program in their own treatment setting

 Level 3